dnp3/opendnp3-guide/source/layout/index.rst

 **.NET Bindings**

-This is actually 2 libraries, a pure C# library of interfaces and a mixed-mode assemly written in C++/CLI.
+This is actually 2 libraries, a pure C# library of interfaces and a mixed-mode assembly written in C++/CLI.
 Together they comprise the .NET bindings and with an interface that roughly mirrors asiodnp3 but with more idiomatic .NET semantics.

 **Java Bindings**